MicrosoftDocs/PowerShell-Docs/reference/v3/Core/New-PSSessionConfigurationFile.md

 Required: False
 Position: Named
 Default value: Default
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -TypesToProcess
-Adds the specified type files \(.ps1xml\) to sessions that use the session configuration.
+Adds the specified type files (.ps1xml) to sessions that use the session configuration.
 Enter the type file names.
 The value of this parameter must be a full or absolute path to type file names.